KaiibottAI/foundry-rss-scroller/README.md

     - ~~Additional customization options (e.g., text color, background color).~~
     - ~~Themes~~
 - Successfully fixed Journal Page ordering in 1.3.0!
+- Opens for ALL Connected users as of 1.3.2!
+Same function `toggleRSSFeed()`, new improved functionality!

 #### Troubleshooting